-If you've bought a phone in the last few years there's a good chance it's an eSIM compatible device. eSIMs save the hassle of registering and purchasing local SIM cards and give you data instantly when you reach your location.
+If you've bought a phone recently, it's likely eSIM compatible. eSIMs eliminate the hassle of purchasing local SIM cards and provide instant data upon arrival.

 If you're looking for a new job that will allow you the flexibility to travel, there's few companies better placed than Deel.
 We're hiring for more than 1,000 positions this year, if you see something that takes your interest, feel free to drop me a message on Linkedin to talk further.